ISM Certified Sales Manager

 Target Audience:

-• Supervisors and administrative officers overseeing sales operations.
+• Supervisors overseeing structured sales operations.

 • Business strategy and commercial planning professionals.